-If you want to be successful in your blogging efforts – and make an income doing so – you’ll need some help from a community and also by investing in continued education.
+If you want to be successful in your blogging efforts (and make an income doing so) you’ll need some help from a community.
+You’ll also need help by investing in continued education.
 Thankfully, there are countless tools and resources to help you easily run a tight, efficient, profitable and beautiful blog.
-Everything from books to e-courses to printables to plugins and more more more are available to help you achieve your dream blog.
-However, finding those tools doesn’t come easy because there are literally that many resources available.
+Everything from books to e-courses to printables to plugins are available to help you achieve your dream blog.
+Finding those tools doesn’t come easy, though, because there are literally that many resources available!

 Blogging isn’t my main source of income, but it is bringing in a nice side-hustle, which helps keep the blog running.
-The money I earn from my site is poured directly back into it or into my education, keeping me on top of the latest trends.
+The money I earn from my site is poured directly back into it or into my education.
+I love this because it’s keeping me on top of the latest trends.
 Learning how to blog didn’t come overnight.
-Matter of fact, I’ve been blogging for 5 years and it was only in 2016 that I finally hit a 5-figure income mark.
-This happened because I finally made learning more about the behind the scenes of blogging a priority, got serious, and implemented specific tactics to hit my goals.
+As a matter of fact, I’ve been blogging for 5 years and it was only in 2016 that I finally hit a 5-figure income mark.
+This happened because I finally made learning more about the behind-the-scenes of blogging a priority, got serious, and implemented specific tactics to hit my goals.

 This (very long) list of tools and resources isn’t everything I’m using right now.
-I run a very lean ship.
-Over time I have tried a few and some of what’s listed are what I am using now.
-I’ll be sharing my lean tool list with you guys soon.
-But I did want to compile one post where you could find all of the tools that I have seen with my own eyes, used or can recommend.
-But it will come down to what works for you in the stage of blogging you’re at.
-So don’t think this is a list of EVERYTHING you need.
-It isn’t.
+I run a very lean ship, which I’ll share with you soon.
+Over time I have tried a few and some are what I am using now.
+But I did want to compile a post where you could find all of the tools that I have seen with my own eyes, used or can recommend.
+But it comes down to what works for you in the stage of blogging you’re at.
+Don’t think this is a list of EVERYTHING you need, because it isn’t.
 Consider this a resource list should you get to a point where you need to find a good tool.

 BLOG TOOLS, BACK UP & HOSTING